英文字典中文字典

 All of your variants are grammatically correct, and will be easily understood by native English speakers The less than X is idiomatically identical to under X when referring to monetary amounts, as is more than X with over X However, if your audience is international, you might prefer to say items costing less than X or items costing more than X simply to avoid any possibility of confusion

-• plural forms - English Language Learners Stack Exchange
+• Word for 100% majority? - English Language Usage Stack Exchange

 中文字典-英文字典 2005-2009